schmaustech/quay-quickstart-blog/README.md

 {"access_token":"OWE7BAOYNJMUGFS71DRKROXGW6RDD5UMNIHVMDSE","email":"quayadmin@schmaustech.com","encrypted_password":"usLgMuipLJyeMDxFg/soq2ZF2s6e8dhiRnQ1cii2wwbMEkH7Irein5yglpnnNQmZ","username":"quayadmin"}
 ~~~

-Lets take the access token and set it to a variable so we can run the further commands using the token:
+When we created the quayadmin we got an access token back in the output.
+This is access token is short lived but can be useful for configuring the rest of the API steps below.
+Because of this lets go ahead and assign the access token to the variable TOKEN:

 ~~~bash
 TOKEN=OWE7BAOYNJMUGFS71DRKROXGW6RDD5UMNIHVMDSE
 ~~~

-Now that we have set the access token lets move onto creating a few more things for our registry configuration.
-The first thing we need is a Quay organization.
+Now that we have set the access token lets move onto creating a few more things for our Quay registry configuration.
+One item we need is a Quay organization.
 Organizations provide a way of sharing repositories under a common namespace that does not belong to a single user, but rather to many users in a shared setting (such as a company).
-Again we will create this via the curl to access the API and in this example call the organization openshift4:
+Again we will create this via a curl and post via the API.
+In this example the organization is called openshift4:

 ~~~bash
 $  curl -X POST -k --header 'Content-Type: application/json' -H "Authorization: Bearer $TOKEN" https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/organization/ --data '{"name": "openshift4", "email": "openshift4@schmaustech.com"}'